henrysevern/gym_shop/README.md

   - You can then login to your admin account with this username and password to get admin privileges.

 ### Features left to impliment
+- A dynamic pop up model to explain what the site is about with a shop now button.
+- More catergory filtering, there is not many products on the site but if there was to be lots would be helpful for the user to be able to filter more easily with suggestion products.
+ - Add digital wallets for easier checkout.
+  - This would make checkout simpler and faster for the user by paying with the click of a button rather than filling out their card details into the Stripe input.
+  - However, Stripe's documentation warns that the integration of digital wallets are "currently only available in the U.S., and not yet available in the UK and euro area."
+Therefore, this would need to change or I would need to change online payment provider before this could be implemented.
+  - Please see the [Stripe Docs](https://stripe.com/docs/issuing/cards/digital-wallets) explaining how digital wallets can be intergrated into Stripe in the US.
+- Checkout Webhooks
+  - Adds redundancy to the order payment in case the browser is closed after the payment is confirmed but before the order form has been submitted.
+This would stop the chance of payment going through without the order having been created.
+  - I would follow the [Stripe documentation](https://stripe.com/docs/webhooks) on webhooks and follow Code Institute's walkthrough project in order to implement webhooks in my site.
+- Improve cart functionality

 ## Technologies